ellemouton/bitcoin_play/docs/Theory.md

 ### 1.3 Blockchain

 For a Bitcoin transaction to be valid, it must be broadcast to the entire Bitcoin network and this is done by including transactions in the blocks of a public blockchain.
-This enables any user of the system to validate any transaction and trace back the origins of the transaction inputs as can be seen in figure \ref{fig:blockchain}.
+This enables any user of the system to validate any transaction and trace back the origins of the transaction inputs as can be seen in figure 4.
 For a transaction to be included into a block and mined,  it is necessary to incentives the miners by means of transaction fees.
 In the Bitcoin network, it takes approximately 10 minutes for a block to be mined and added to the blockchain.
 For these reasons publishing a transaction on the blockchain (an on-chain transaction) is both costly and slow.
-Using on-chain transactions for micropayment transactions is thus not feasible nor scalable \parencite{mastering_bitcoin}.
+Using on-chain transactions for micropayment transactions is thus not feasible nor scalable [1].
 Payment channels provide a way to perform fast and cheap off-chain transactions and these are discussed next.

 <p align="center">
 <img src="figures/blockchain.png" alt="Blockchain">
 <label>Figure 4: Blockchain</label>
 </p>

 ### 1.4 Payment Channels

 Payment channels provide a way for two parties to exchange an unlimited number of Bitcoin transactions and do so off-chain.
 In this section, the aim is to explain the basic setup and use of a payment channel.
-All details of these steps can be found in reference \parencite{mastering_bitcoin}.
+All details of these steps can be found in reference [1].

 #### Step 1

-Two parties, *A* and *B*, decide to set up a payment channel and do this by each of them committing funds to a 2-of-2 multisig (see section \ref{sec:transactions}).
+Two parties, *A* and *B*, decide to set up a payment channel and do this by each of them committing funds to a 2-of-2 multisig (see section 1.2).
 Both parties sign this transaction and then broadcast it to the blockchain as an on-chain, funding transaction.
 This transaction and the future settlement transaction will be the only two transactions that need to be published to the blockchain.
-In the example in figure \ref{fig:pay_chan_1}, *A* commits 10 satoshis and *B* commits 5 satoshis to the channel.
+In the example in figure 5, *A* commits 10 satoshis and *B* commits 5 satoshis to the channel.

 <p align="center">
 <img src="figures/payment_channels/pay_chan_1.png" alt="Payment channels step 1">
+<label>Figure 5: Payment channels step 1</label>
 </p>

 #### Step 2

 Once the funding transaction is mined in a block, off-chain exchanges between *A* and *B* can start.
 In the example shown in figure \ref{fig:pay_chan_2}, *A* decides to pay *B* 1 satoshi and so creates a commitment transaction that spends the funding transaction output and creates one output that pays 9 satoshis to *A* and another that pays 6 satoshis to *B*. *A* signs this transaction and sends it to *B*.

 <p align="center">
 <img src="figures/payment_channels/pay_chan_2.png" alt="Payment channels step 2">
+<label>Figure 6: Payment channels step 1=2</label>
 </p>